MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-dwm.md

 - If you enable this policy setting, you prevent users from changing the default window frame color.

-- If you disable or do not configure this policy setting, you allow users to change the default window frame color.
+- If you disable or don't configure this policy setting, you allow users to change the default window frame color.

 > [!NOTE]
-> This policy setting can be used in conjunction with the "Specify a default color for window frames" policy setting, to enforce a specific color for window frames that cannot be changed by users.
+> This policy setting can be used in conjunction with the "Specify a default color for window frames" policy setting, to enforce a specific color for window frames that can't be changed by users.
 <!-- DwmDisallowColorizationColorChanges_1-Description-End -->

 <!-- DwmDisallowColorizationColorChanges_1-Editable-Begin -->